 - In a large pot or dutch oven, heat oil over medium heat and sauté leeks and carrots until tender (approximately 10 minutes).
 Add chopped garlic and sliced ginger, and sauté until fragrant (approximately 5 minutes).

-- Add vegetable stock, ground turmeric, dried rosemary, red chili flakes, and salt, and stir well.
+- Add vegetable stock, lemon juice, ground turmeric, dried rosemary, red chili flakes, and salt, and stir well.
 Bring to a boil before reducing heat to low and allow to simmer for the next 30 minutes.